DerekTurtleRoe/awesome-emulators/README.md

 # Awesome Emulators

-### A list of all the emulators for a particular system.
+A list of all the emulators for a particular system.
 Includes honorable and historical mentions as well!

 This list will always be kept as complete and up-to-date as possible, but please open an issue if you have any questions/comments/concerns.

 ***Official websites and links to the authors will always be used if possible, otherwise mirrors may be used if they are available.***

-***Quick note: the recommended column asks the question "is there a use case for this emulator besides for historical or archival reasons?"
-If the answer is yes, it only means there is a reason to use the emulator in current year.
-It doesn't necessarily mean you should use it to just play video games necessarily, it could be useful for debugging/development, it might have exclusive features, or it might be relevant for some other reason.***

-### For more information about this project, how you can contribute, frequently asked questions, and more, please go to the end of this document.
+***Quick note: the recommended column is purely subjective and I only use it as a means of answering the question "should/could/would you use it?" or "is there a viable use case or reason for this emulator to be used instead of another?"
+Please ask yourself what you are using the emulator for and then make an educated decision based on your own research and  needs.***

-### Now onto the list! 😄
+Now onto the list! 😄

-## Legend
+Legend:

-### Source Availability
+## Source Availability
 | Name        | Icon                   | Meaning                            |
 |-------------|------------------------|------------------------------------|
 | Green book  | :green_book:           | Open-source project                |
 | Orange book | :orange_book:          | Partically open-Source or disputed |
 | Red book    | :closed_book:          | Closed-source/proprietary          |

-### Platform Support
+## Platform Support
 | Name        | Icon                   | Meaning                            |
 |-------------|------------------------|------------------------------------|
 | Computer    | :computer:             | Runs on Windows                    |